Kailee Wong: Regular season

+Playoffs

 Post-football career

 In 2005, Wong co-founded a commercial real estate firm, Cardinal Management.
 He also started e3 Advantage, a company focused on energy efficiency.

 In 2017, Wong and his wife Marissa founded The Athletic Room, a chiropractic wellness center in Houston.

 Personal life

 Wong is married to Marissa Lopez, sister of actor and TV host Mario Lopez, and has four children, two boys and two girls.
 Wong and his family lived in Missouri City, Texas when Wong played for the Texans.